apgv/bean-validator-extension/README.md

 ```
 ## Example validation error messages

-#### Too short password
+#### Invalid length password
-Password length must be greater than or equal to 4 but was: 3
+Password length must be between 6 and 12 but was: 3

 #### Password is null
-Password length must be greater than or equal to 4 but was: null
+Password length must be between 6 and 12 but was: null